 - Endometrial polyps: benign outgrowths of the lining of the womb

-- Pelvic inflammatory disease: ongoing infection of the pelvis
+- Pelvic inflammatory disease: infection of the pelvis

 - Polycystic Ovarian Syndrome (PCOS)